Tax Liabilities in Iceland

 'Confirmation of Domicile Story' from Registers Iceland is needed.
 You have to apply for it to get it processed and costs approx. 2.000 ISK and takes about 6-8 working days to process.
 The form itself can be mailed out to you or you can pick it up from the office once finished.
 Note that you have to specifically tell them that you need the date listed on the form.

-Applications should be sent to Rannís, Borgartún 30, 105 Reykjavík and marked “Frádráttur frá tekjum erlendra starfsmanna”
+The application is processed by the Icelandic Centre for Research (Rannis) and should be sent to Rannís, Borgartún 30, 105 Reykjavík and marked “Frádráttur frá tekjum erlendra starfsmanna”

 Applications will normally be processed within 3 weeks after all relevant documents are received.